rajathkmp/speaker-verification/README.md

 __labels:__ labels are force aligned using ASR Model built using Kaldi's WSJ recipe.

-Work was done during my stay at [Learning and Extraction of Acoustic Pattern Lab, IISc](http://leap.ee.iisc.ac.in) under the guidance of [Prof. Sriram Ganapathy](http://leap.ee.iisc.ac.in/sriram)
+Work was done at [Learning and Extraction of Acoustic Pattern Lab, IISc](http://leap.ee.iisc.ac.in) under the guidance of [Prof. Sriram Ganapathy](http://leap.ee.iisc.ac.in/sriram)